-And then Yash took her to one of Community Folks Meet-ups, where she met Paras Pundir, Founder at Community Folks, and she enjoyed talking about community building.
+And then Yash took her to one of Community Folks Meet-ups.
+And there she met Paras Pundir, Founder at Community Folks, and she enjoyed talking about community building.

 What Are Ankita’s Thoughts On Community Managers Being Projected As Extroverts?

-Ankita was one such person who was a bit hesitant and unable to open up to people in the beginning because she was from a very remote college, and they never used to travel to different cities for events – mostly inter-college events.
+Ankita was one such person who was a bit hesitant and unable to open up to people in the beginning.
+Because she was from a very remote college, they never used to travel to different cities for events.

 So, she agrees that people think that it’s easy to approach a community manager because they are helping people around.
 But what she feels is that at the same time, those people who are just starting in, should not think that community managers are easily approachable all the time.

 Many of her juniors reach out to her about what community management is and what community managers do.
-She feels like these people should at least go to the internet and research a bit about community management, then they should come to her.
+She feels like these people should at least research a bit about community management.
+And then they should come to her.
 She wants to help people but, she also wants them to take the first baby steps by themselves.

-What Is Ankita’s Take On Online Community Burnout And How She Deals With It?
+What Is Ankita’s Take On Online Community Building Burnout And How She Deals With It?